 SE 450 Object-Oriented Software Development

-Java and the UML will be used for source code examples, homework assignments, and the exams.
+- Java and UML will be used for source code examples, assignments, and exams.

 This syllabus is subject to change as necessary during the quarter.
 If a change occurs, it will be thoroughly addressed during class, posted under Announcements in D2L and sent via email.